 The casino dominates most of the main floor and it offers everything you need in a casino including all the latest slots, a lot of video poker machines, a sports book, keno and poker rooms, a high-limit salon, and all the table games you may want.
 The 2013 update includes new carpeting and wall treatments that blend into the background allowing the banks of new slot machines, updated tables, and big new center bar to dominate the space.
 Frequent specials such as free donuts on National Donut Day make this a fun place to gamble but I found it's reputation for having good payouts to be overblown.
 Perhaps luck just wasn't on my side.

-Around the fringes of the casino you'll find some restaurants like the world's largest Hooters (feel free to make your own jokes) and other diversions like a food court with a McDonald's and Panda Express among others, a 14-screen movie theater complex, a fully-equipped spa and salon, and much more.
+Around the fringes of the casino you'll find some restaurants plus a food court with a McDonald's and Panda Express among others, a 14-screen movie theater complex, a fully-equipped spa and salon, and much more.
 There are also restaurants and nightclubs atop the room towers including the fantastic Alizé, which offers some of the best views in town.

 It's worth noting that there is no traditional room service here at the hotel.
 You can still have food delivered to your room, but it's going to come in disposable containers and brown paper bags instead of on a cart with white linen and silverware.

 Interestingly, the club scene is what is most in flux as of this writing.
 Four of their clubs have closed recently include Rain, Moon, The Playboy Club, and The View (which replaced the bunnies). ghostbar, a swank ultralounge on the top floor of one of the towers, is their sole nightlife offering right now.
 With the new, more locals-friendly owners, that probably won't be changing anytime soon.